 For example: You have 4,000 SGD and 1,000 USD, and the exchange rate is 1 USD = 1.35 SGD.
 This means your USD is 1,350 in SGD.
 So in total, you’re holding 4,000 + 1,350 = 5,350 SGD.
 As the holding limit is 5,000 SGD, you'll be 350 SGD over your limit.

 How do I remain within the holding limit?

 You'll need to set up an external account.
 This is a bank account, where Wise automatically sends your excess funds to, in case your balance exceeds 5,000 SGD.
-If we need to convert your money to send it out, we will apply our usual fees.
+The external account can be either in SGD or in other currencies; just be aware that if we need to convert your money to send it out, we'll apply our usual fees.